Last updated: 7/27/21

 University Health Services (UHS) leadership provided access to COVID-19 vaccines for the university’s Phase 1A eligible employees from UHS, EMS, Tartan Testing and custodial services members who support these functions and faculty involved in healthcare research that carry some risk of exposure to the virus.
 Vaccine distribution for these individuals took place earlier this semester through local healthcare partners.

-Additionally, CMU has formed partnerships with Giant Eagle and Allegheny Health Network to provided dedicated vaccine appointments to all Carnegie Mellon students, faculty, staff and vendors.
-These efforts are currently in progress.
+Additionally, CMU formed partnerships with Giant Eagle and Allegheny Health Network to provide dedicated vaccine appointments to all Carnegie Mellon students, faculty, staff and vendors.

 Vaccine Importance and Safety

 American College Health Association Recommends COVID-19 Vaccination Requirements for All On-Campus College Students in Fall 2021 (American College Health Association)

 Answers to All Your Questions About Getting Vaccinated for Covid-19 (The New York Times)